 Join the movement

-When I first heard about Jumpstart and the team’s work to level the playing field, I knew I had to join the movement.
+When I first heard about Canvas and the team’s work to level the playing field, I knew I had to join the movement.
 I’m looking forward to working with the team to break down those barriers and most importantly, helping the industry hire diverse talent and change the status quo.